-A minimum total score of 40 out of 58 will be required for the child to be considered for admission.
+A minimum total score of 100 out of 145 will be required for the child to be considered for admission.
 Places are offered strictly in descending order of each child's total score.
-Examples of the English, Mathematics and Verbal Reasoning tests are on The King's (The Cathedral) School website Year 7 Admissions page.
+Examples of the English, Mathematics and Verbal Reasoning tests are in The King's (The Cathedral) School Year 7 Admissions Booklet.

 - I. Pupils will be allocated for category B2 by audition, carried out by the Music staff of The King's (The Cathedral) School.
 At the audition the candidate will be expected to: - i) Perform a piece of his/her choice on their main instrument or voice.
 Candidates who play another instrument may, if they wish, perform a second piece. - ii) Respond to various aural tests which might include: - 1.
 Repetition of a melody - 2.
 Clapping a rhythm - 3.
-Identification of time signatures / beats in bars. - iii) The following scoring system will be used to determine the successful music applicants: - a) Performance of chosen piece b) Response to tests:
+Identification of time signatures/beats in bars. - iii) The following scoring system will be used to determine the successful music applicants: - a) Performance of chosen piece: